moposx/minecraft-go-font/README.md

 This is a Minecraft resource pack including the [Go font](https://go.dev/blog/go-fonts).

+Other fonts can be found in the [releases](https://github.com/moposx/minecraft-go-font/releases/tag/other).

 ## How to use the resource pack

 First you need to install the [Caxton](https://modrinth.com/mod/caxton) mod, which is **required** for the font provider.

+> Caxton itself has provided two fonts: Inter and Open Sans.
+Give'em a shot first!

 Then, download the `go.zip` file from the release page, and drop it into `.minecraft/resourcepacks`.